What is an FHA cash-out refinance?

 Credit score flexibility

-The Federal Housing Administration is generally more lenient when it comes to credit scores compared to conventional loans.
+When it comes to an FHA mortgage refinance, the Federal Housing Administration is generally more lenient on credit scores compared to conventional loans.
 So, if your credit report has a few dings, you might find it easier to qualify for this type of loan.

 Recent reduction in mortgage insurance premium

 Also, it’s worth noting that as of March 2023, the FHA reduced the annual mortgage insurance premium from 0.85% to 0.55%.
 What does that mean in layman’s terms?
-Well, for the average borrower, this reduction could lead to an annual savings of around $800.
+Well, for the average borrower pursuing an FHA cash-out refinance, this reduction could lead to an annual savings of around $800.
 Not too shabby, especially if you’re looking to lessen your financial burden.

 Spend it your way